Reydell/raytracer-cpp/README.md

 Currently minimal recursion depth is 1 (which means only the primary ray is calculated)

+Press `L` to add a light source at camera position.

 # TODO

 - light occlusion and distance to source